aboyle3100/recipe-analysis/README.md

   frameborder="0"
 ></iframe>

-The distribution of amounts of ingredients per recipe looks roughly normal, however K-S hyporthesis testing could be done to confirm
+The distribution of amounts of ingredients per recipe looks roughly normal, however K-S hypothesis testing could be done to confirm.

 #### Bivariate Analysis